 The question is, he says, will government look at cycle lane infrastructure work as part of the stimulus to get economies rolling after Covid.
 “Will they also see this as part of the climate change agenda and greener infrastructure that helps with cleaner urban air?”

 The issue for most people during Covid has been social distancing.
 This can be hard on public transport although many transit operators have set up social distancing in buses, subways and trains.
+Cycle lanes can offer this benefit to users.
 However, he asks, if these systems are taken away after the Covid pandemic, will people return to transit riding or continue to walk and cycle?

 Consider how cities have closed off some little-used vehicle lanes thanks to fewer cars on the road and dedicated them for walking of cycling.
 People may now be used to the idea and more space to walk and cycle.
 “It all has made me, my family and some of my friends question assumptions about people and mobility choices,” he says.

 For example, Covid has highlighted the need to have more amenities such as retail shops, grocery stores and drug stores closer to home, within walkable or cycling distance.
 “This could change urban land-use zones and alter travel patterns and infrastructure.”

 Sustainable cycling means designing a lane based on two givens, explains Golly.
 “One, humans make mistakes.
 Two, a human body is vulnerable in any collision with a vehicle.
 So you design a cycle lane and road system that accommodates mistakes by drivers and cyclists to avoid serious injury or death.”